+How much will it cost to make repairs before someone will buy my Houston house?
 When you’re about to sell your home, it’s important to assess the condition of the property.
-Most homes need a few repairs, but some homes need major repairs.
-It’s important to take these repairs into consideration before you place on the open market.
+Most homes need a few repairs here and there, but some need major repairs.
+It’s important to take these repairs into account before you put it on the market.

 - Foundation issues